AdaCore/ada-spark-rfcs/.github/ISSUE_TEMPLATE/bug_report.md

 ### Problem

-One paragraph explanation of the problem, *with examples*
+One-paragraph explanation of the problem, *with examples*

 ### Possible solution